raphbibus/raphbibus.github.io/work.md

 - Part of the backlog planning team (shared product ownership role)
 - Consultant for executive and leadership roles in strategically relevant projects and team development
 - Moderator & mediator for overarching challenges & conflicts between multiple teams and stakeholders

+## Scrum Master (11/18-7/19)
+**Company: CodeCamp:N GmbH** Nürnberg
+- Coached development teams of NÜRNBERGER Versicherung (German insurance company)
+- Advised Scrum Masters & agile coaches through mentoring and communities of practice
+- Developed and facilitated internal and external workshops
+- Supported the creation of a career/training system
+- Worked on an introduction strategy for SAFe (scaled agile framework)

+## My glorious startup time
+The following four roles originated from the same cosmos, i.e. Fewclicks e-commerce GmbH, a holding company that was focused on founding startups.

+### Tech Lead (1/18-8/18)
+**Company: Fewclicks GmbH** Bamberg
+- Created software architecture & infrastructure for web & app development
+- Agile consulting within the parent company’s subsidiaries
+- Developed and facilitated workshops about agile software development, self organization and team building

+### CEO & Co-Founder (9/16-9/18)
+**Company: Rakete 7 GmbH** Bamberg
+- Product management for the company’s location-based services platforms
+- Backend development in Laravel
+- Frontend development in vue.js and angular.js
+- Continuous integration and zero-downtime deployment through services like Laravel Forge and Envoyer

+### Web Developer & Scrum Master (4/16-9/16)
+**Company: Favendo GmbH** Bamberg
+- Frontend development in angular.js and Angular
+- Backend development in Java Spring
+- Scrum Master of the app team

+### Project Manager Technology (5/14-3/16)
+**Company: Favendo GmbH** Bamberg
+- Requirements engineering for enterprise location-based services projects (e.g. Munich & Frankfurt Airport)
+- Use case concepts for mobile (B2C) applications (e.g. indoor navigation, location-based advertising)

+## IT Helpdesk Manager & Systems Administrator (7/12-7/13)
+**Company: Vendome Group LLC** New York City
+- Ran the helpdesk of a 100 employee company with two offices and remote workers.
+- Built and maintained workstations, servers and the corporate network.
+- Solved all types of software and hardware issues in a fast paced environment.
+- Gained knowledge about the daily needs and processes in a publishing company.
+- Gained knowledge about the daily needs and processes in an IT department.
+- Got mentored by the company's CIO, working in IT for over 30 years.
+- Set up the SharePoint site for the company.
+- Digitalized the computer inventory and created a software tool to maintain the inventory database.